 \section{Abstract}

-We present {\datasetname}, a large-scale synthetic dataset designed to advance the state of the art in 3D hand pose estimation from both RGB-only and RGB-D inputs.
-While recent works with foundation approaches have shown that an increase in the quantity and diversity of training data can markedly improve performance and robustness in hand pose estimation, existing real-world-collected datasets on this task are limited in coverage, and prior synthetic datasets rarely provide occlusions, arm details, and aligned depth together at scale.
-To address this bottleneck, our \datasetname contains 2.5M single-hand and 4.1M hand-object interaction RGB-D images, with rich geometric annotations.
-In the RGB-only setting, we show that extending the original training sets of existing baselines with \datasetname yields significant gains on multiple benchmarks (FreiHAND and HO-3D), even when keeping the architecture and training scheme fixed.
-More impressively, the model trained with \datasetname shows stronger generalization to the out-of-domain HO-Cap dataset at zero-shot testing.
+We present {\datasetname}, a large-scale synthetic dataset designed to advance the state of the art in 3D hand pose estimation.
+While recent works with foundation approaches have shown that scaling training data markedly improves hand pose estimation, existing real-world datasets are limited in coverage, and prior synthetic datasets rarely provide occlusions, arm details, and aligned depth together at scale.
+To address this bottleneck, we propose \datasetname contains 2.5M single-hand and 4.1M hand-object interaction RGB-D images, with rich geometric annotations.
+We show that extending the original training data recipes of existing RGB baselines with \datasetname yields significant gains on multiple benchmarks (FreiHAND and HO-3D), even when keeping the architectures and training schemes fixed.
+More impressively, the resulting models generalize better to the out-of-domain HO-Cap dataset at zero-shot testing.
 Together with extensive ablations on the scale and composition of the training data setups, these results suggest that training data diversity and quality are as critical as scale for advancing hand pose estimation.
 We further examine the utility of {\datasetname}'s aligned depth maps in the appendix, showing that scaling RGB-D supervision with {\datasetname} allows a lightweight depth-fusion variant of existing RGB baselines to outperform prior RGB-D methods.